WokLibCodeClub/rocket/step1/README.md

-# Create a rocket, can move in 4 directions from keyboard
+# Step 1: create a rocket, write code to move it in four directions using the keyboard

 1. Let's create the size of the screen
 ```